cfe-lab/MiSeqQCReport/CONTRIBUTING.md

 1. Make sure the code works in your development environment.
 Also check that all the issues in the current milestone are closed.
-2. Determine what version number should be used next, and update the comment in `0_generate_QC_reports_DRIVER.pl`.
-3. [Create a release][release] on Github.
+2. [Create a release][release] on Github.
 Use "vX.Y" as the tag.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
-4. Get the code from Github onto the server.
+3. Build the docker image, if you haven't already, then push it to docker hub.
+4. Pull the docker image onto the server, and check that the version you expect is the latest.
+If not, you can explicitly tag it as `:latest`.

         ssh user@server
-        cd /home/user/MiSeqQCReport
-        git fetch
-        git checkout tags/vX.Y

-5. Check if you need to set any new settings by running `diff Settings_template.pm Settings.pm`.
+        sudo docker pull cfelab/miseqqc_upload:vX.Y
+        sudo docker pull cfelab/miseqqc_upload:latest
+        sudo docker images

-6. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+5. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles

-### Installing ###
-If you're setting up a new server, follow similar steps to setting up a development workstation.
-You will also need to configure a cron job by typing `crontab -e` and then adding two lines like this:

-    0 4 * * * cd /home/***USER***/MiSeqQCReport; /usr/bin/perl upload_QC_data_for_pending_miseq_runs.pl
-    0 6 * * * cd /home/***USER***/MiSeqQCReport; /usr/bin/perl 0_generate_QC_reports_DRIVER.pl

-You should replace *USER* with your user name.